FerreroJeremy/ln2sql/README.md

 ln2sql is a tool to query a database in natural language, as described in the following French paper (which can be found in the <i>docs/</i> directory):

-<i><a rel="license" href="https://www.researchgate.net/publication/278965118_fr2sql_Interrogation_de_bases_de_donnees_en_francais"> Benoît Couderc and Jérémy Ferrero. fr2sql : Database Query in French. (fr2sql : Interrogation de bases de données en français [in French]).
+<i>Benoît Couderc and Jérémy Ferrero. <a rel="license" href="https://www.researchgate.net/publication/278965118_fr2sql_Interrogation_de_bases_de_donnees_en_francais">fr2sql : Database Query in French. (fr2sql : Interrogation de bases de données en français [in French]) </a>.
 In Proceedings of the 17th RECITAL (affiliated with the 22th TALN Conference).
 June 2015.
 Caen, France.
-ATALA. pp.1-12 </a></i>
+ATALA. pp.1-12</i>

 In view to learn Python, I recently decided to implement our originally PHP project in Python.
 In addition, that will allow me to share the tool with the English-speaking community by making it public available.

 ### Features in development

-- [X] Import a database schema from sql dump
+- [X] Import a database schema from SQL dump
 - [X] Import a thesaurus from LibreOffice thesaurus template
 - [X] Import stopword lists
 - [X] Match database keywords with input sentence